marionbetizeau/CerebellumAstrocyteSimulation/README.md

 This simulation requires R and Rstudio.
 For downloads see https://cran.r-project.org/ and https://www.rstudio.com/products/rstudio/download/

-The simulation functions are in the SimLinTool package , the script SimulationScriptAstrocyteCerebellum.R performs the simulations shown in Cerrato et al.
+The simulation functions are in the SimLinTool package , the script SimulationScriptAstrocyteCerebellum.R performs the simulations shown in Cerrato et al. Plos Biology 2018 (https://doi.org/10.1371/journal.pbio.2005513)

 The datasets are embedded in the SimLinTool package and also available as tab delimited tables in the folder data_tabDelimited